John Harris (activist)

-Frederick John Harris (4 July 1937 – 1 April 1965) was a South African schoolteacher and anti-apartheid campaigner who turned to terrorism and was executed after a bomb attack on a railway station.
+Frederick John Harris (4 July 1937 – 1 April 1965) was a South African schoolteacher and anti-apartheid campaigner who turned to activism and was executed after a bomb attack on a railway station.
 He was Chairman of SANROC (the South African Non Racial Olympic Committee), which in 1964 petitioned the International Olympic Committee to have South Africa excluded from the Olympics for fielding a white-only team.
 After being arrested for his political activities, he became a member of the African Resistance Movement (ARM).

 Crime

 On 24 July 1964, Harris telephoned the Johannesburg Railway Police to inform them that a bomb had been planted on a whites-only platform of Johannesburg Park Station.
 The bomb exploded shortly afterwards, killing a 77-year-old woman and injuring 23 others.

 Trial and execution

 Harris was represented at trial by David Soggot, who later became one of South Africa's most prominent civil rights lawyers.
 Harris was convicted of murder, and hanged on 1 April 1965.
-He went to the gallows singing We Shall Overcome, a Civil Rights Movement protest song.
+He went to the gallows singing "We Shall Overcome", a Civil Rights Movement protest song.